 The South Shore Pet Food Pantry has been partnering with Interfaith since 2016 to provide supplemental cat and dog food assistance to clients, with the goal of keeping pets and their owners together and healthy.

 Here at Interfaith Social Services we consider hygiene to be a basic need and not a luxury.
-Feminine hygiene products cannot be purchased with WIC or SNAP benefits.
-We provide 20 pads or tampons to each woman every time they visit our food pantry.
+Period products cannot be purchased with WIC or SNAP benefits.
+We provide 20 pads or tampons to those who need them every time they visit our food pantry.

 Interfaith’s mission is to provide not only food, but also joy to the children we serve.
 Our client families are struggling to simply keep food on their tables.
 Therefore, purchasing school supplies, Halloween costumes and holiday gifts is next to impossible.